-A cross-functional, global COVID-19 response team monitored the most recent developments and shared regular updates with all Allegion employees.
-We adopted numerous health and safety measures in accordance with best-practice safety guidelines issued by recognized health experts like the U.S. Centers for Disease Control and Prevention ("CDC"), the European Centre for Disease Prevention and Control ("ECDC") and the World Health Organization ("WHO"), as well as any applicable government mandates, in order to protect our employees, customers, suppliers and other business partners.
-These health and safety measures, as well as community activities, included:
+We maintained a cross-functional, global COVID-19 response team and we adopted numerous health and safety measures in accordance with best-practice safety guidelines issued by recognized health experts like the U.S. Centers for Disease Control and Prevention ("CDC"), the European Centre for Disease Prevention and Control ("ECDC") and the World Health Organization ("WHO"), as well as any applicable government mandates, in order to help protect our employees, customers, suppliers and other business partners.
+These health and safety measures included:

-- Encouraged work-from-home arrangements for employees, where possible, and ensured that those employees had effective IT tools and resources in place to support connectivity; - Continuously educated our workforce about safe hygiene in accordance with evolving guidelines; - Regularly communicated updates to leadership and team members; - Established aggressive and regular deep cleaning and disinfecting schedules; - Created social distancing measures, such as physical barriers or reconfigurations of workspaces; - Implemented measures to reduce density, such as staggering work shifts and breaks; - Ensured employees had masks and increased supplies, such as cleaning solutions and hand sanitizers; - Established mask use requirements and expectations at our facilities; - Required temperature and health screenings prior to entering facilities; - Temporarily restricted travel and in-person meetings; - Created a global program for a six-month period, giving production workers an extra day of pay per month, to cover unexpected illness or family needs ("Allegion Safety Net Global Program"); - Expanded the Employee Assistance Program ("EAP") in several countries outside the U.S.; - Relaxed policy on absenteeism (due to COVID-19 related reasons) for hourly employees; - Donated thousands of masks to healthcare workers across the U.S., Mexico and Italy; - Supplemented on-going food drives at local sites with a one-time \$500,000 gift in 2020 to support global communities in need; and - Continued our commitment to Habitat for Humanity in 2020.
+- Encouraged work-from-home arrangements for employees, where possible, and ensured that those employees had effective IT tools and resources in place to support connectivity; - Continuously educated our workforce about safe hygiene in accordance with evolving guidelines; - Regularly communicated updates to leadership and team members; - Maintained aggressive and regular deep cleaning and disinfecting schedules; - Continued social distancing measures, such as physical barriers or reconfigurations of workspaces; - Implemented measures to reduce density, such as staggering work shifts and breaks; - Ensured employees had masks and increased supplies, such as cleaning solutions and hand sanitizers; - Maintained mask requirements and expectations at our facilities, consistent with local mandates; - Required temperature and health screenings prior to entering facilities, as appropriate; - Temporarily restricted travel and in-person meetings; - Expanded the Employee Assistance Program ("EAP") in all remaining countries where we have employees; - Relaxed policy on absenteeism (due to COVID-19 related reasons) for hourly employees; - Waived the employee cost share for telemedicine visits from April 2020 through December 2021; and - Created a global COVID-19 vaccination incentive program to encourage employees to get vaccinated in their respective locations.